takanotume24/StarCloner/README.md

 ## Installation / Setup

-1. Download or copy this script to any directory on your machine.
+1. Download or copy the `starcloner.py` script to any directory on your machine.
 2. (Optional) Create and activate a Python virtual environment:
    ```bash
    python3 -m venv venv